CTN-Originals/RoleMentionCooldown/README.md

 # Role Mention Cooldown
-A discord bot that allows users to mention a role once, then apply a cooldown to this role before it can be mentioned again.
+A discord bot that allows users to mention a role once, then apply a cooldown to the role before it can be mentioned again.

 ## Commands
 ### Admin